luvnft/bitcoinr/_pages/runs/17-mahon-menorca.md

 ## Pictures taken on the Mahon Bitcoin Run 📷 ️

 Mahon, old city is really beautiful, with its narrow streets and old buildings.
 But its natural harbour is really impressive.
 It is one of the largest natural harbours in the world.
-I got a glimpse of of on the bitcoin run
+I got a glimpse of it on the bitcoin run

 <figure class="image">
   <a href="/assets/images/runs/17-mahon-menorca/city/1-1200x900-start-view-on-harbour.jpg">